-The B2C e-commerce market in China is in the growth phase of its economic life cycle.
-According to an industry report, the industry revenue has grown from $229.9 billion in 2012 to $1.5 trillion in 2019 and is projected to grow at an annual 13.8% over the next five years, to $2.8 trillion in 2024.
-In 2019, e-commerce made up 36.6% of total retail sales.
+The B2C e-commerce market in China has grown from $229.9 billion in 2012 to $1.5 trillion in 2019 and is projected to grow at an annual 13.8% over the next five years, to $2.8 trillion in 2024.
+Suc industry is still in the growth phase of its economic life cycle, and in 2019, e-commerce made up 36.6% of total retail sales.
 Such rapid growth could be attributed to the increasing number of online shoppers and e-commerce platforms and APPs in China.
 The number of online shoppers totaled 610.1 million in 2018, accounted for 73.6% of total internet users, whereas the number of listed e-commerce companies was 48, including 13 listed companies for B2C e-commerce in China.

 Market Segmentation of the B2C e-commerce industry in China

 The primary activities in this industry include sales of clothing, cosmetics , maternity and children’s goods, food, digital products, and jewelry and watches.
 As for products and services segmentation, computer, communications, and consumer electronics make up the largest share (34.2%).
 Clothes, shoes and bags make up the next largest share (31.5%).

 Digital-savvy consumers with higher education levels will be more likely to become e-commerce consumers.
 Therefore, as B2C e-commerce enterprises continuously improve their service and product quality with low prices for customers, they have managed to retain existing customers and attract new customers.